Menu

 PDM(Physical Distribution Management)

 Logistics management.
-This refers to a technique of formulating a rational distribution plan (logistics system) for distribution centering on all sales, until a product is produced and delivered to consumers, and implements it efficiently.
+A technique that formulates a rational logistics plan (logistics system) centered on all sales until goods are produced and delivered to consumers, and efficiently implements it.

 penalty